bamorim/random_walk_generator/README.md

 ## Testing

-This projects use the awesome header-only test library [Catch][catch].
+This project uses the awesome header-only test library [Catch][catch].
 I've also created a shell script that makes things simpler.
 So you have 3 ways of testing:

 ### Test all